Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 }
 ```

-The `read` syscall is very similar, but its call number is 0, but it writes to
+The `read` syscall is very similar, but its call number is 0, and it writes to
 the passed buffer.
 Also, now we pass the file descriptor 0, which is the stdin:

 ```rust